FortinetCloudCSE/Public-Cloud-104-CNAPP/content/_index.md

 ## Welcome!

-In this workshop you will learn the basics of cloud security and how a Cloud Native Application Protection Platform (CNAPP) can help gain insights and improve your security posture.
+This this workshop you will learn cloud basics.

+Topics covered:
+* utilize a brand new AWS Cloud account
+* create a new virtual server
+* download, customize a simple website
+* configure security groups to all network access
+* grant a cloud identity to grant privileges

+## Take a quick quiz

-{{< quizframe page="/gamebytag?tag=ch1" height="800" width="100%" >}}
+{{< quizframe page="/gamebytag?tag=level-set" height="800" width="100%" >}}